-- Check the list of "Frequent Misused Words" above.
+- Check the "Frequently Misused Words" list.
 While this list isn't all the errors college instructors see, these are the most common, which means your instructor is on you like a hawk if they see them!
 Look for these words in your paper and make sure you've used them correctly.

-- Follow Instructor's Comments.
+- Pay Attention to Instructor's Comments.
 If you've gotten a graded paper back from your instructor, then look to see what word choice errors were marked.
 Make sure you don't make the same error again.
-Instructors who see you are trying to improve and learn will give you a higher grade mark.
+Instructors who see you are trying to improve and learn will give you a higher grade.
 If you don't understand the marks on your paper, be sure to ask.
 If your school has a writing lab for tutoring, be sure to visit.
-Or you can see your instructor before or after class, or during office hours.
-Don't be afraid to ask what they want, they will be glad to know you are working on your writing.
+Another good idea is to take the time to talk with your instructor before or after class, or during office hours.
+Don't be afraid to ask questions about how you can improve.
+Your instructor will be glad to know you want to work on your writing.